ibm-cloud-docs/SecureGateway/securegateway_faq.md

 Currently the migration is not mandatory and there is not an exact date about when the old domain will be out of support, but once this is settled, the customer who are still using the old domain name will be notified.

-## Where can we receive notifications?
+## Where can I receive notifications?
 {: #notification}

 ### Question
-Where can we receive Secure Gateway notifications, especially for disruptive maintenance?
+Where can I receive Secure Gateway notifications, especially for disruptive maintenance?

 ### Answer